 Edutopia's flagship series highlights practices and case studies from K–12 schools and districts that are improving the way students learn.
 Below, find downloads used by practitioners at featured schools, and dive into real-world examples of teaching and learning financial literacy.

-Through the Piggy-Bank Friday program, K–5 students at Walter Bracken STEAM Academy in Las Vegas, Nevada, have saved over $30,000 in one year.
+Piggy-Bank Friday: Life Skills Through Financial Literacy: Through the Piggy-Bank Friday program, K–5 students at Walter Bracken STEAM Academy in Las Vegas, Nevada, have saved over $30,000 in one year.
 Watch the video, read about their practice, and take a look at this featured download:

 - School "Piggy-Bank" Deposit Slip: Print out these example deposit slips for your school's Piggy-Bank program.

 Financial Literacy Makes School Relevant: The Ariel Community Academy, a public K–8 school on the South Side of Chicago, has been achieving remarkable success thanks to a number of effective strategies, particularly a financial-literacy program.
 Watch a video, and learn about the components of their K–8 curriculum to see how they do it.
 Then explore some of this school’s resources and downloads; a few highlights from their Goods and Services Unit, organized according to Bloom’s Taxonomy, are linked below.

 - Remembering: Review a lesson suggested for fourth grade that asks students to define and give examples of goods as objects that satisfy people's wants and services.

 - Understanding: Review a lesson suggested for fifth grade that asks students to explain that economic wants are desires that can be satisfied by consuming a good or service or leisure activity and why not all wants can be satisfied.